lukasborawski/bigos/README.md

 <button type="button" class="button-full_width">Click me</button>
 <button type="button" class="button-full_height">Click me</button>
 ```
 Don't forget about class connection system.
-That's mean that you can use all of this modifires and options together and alternately.
+That's mean that you can use all of this modifiers and options together and alternately.
 More abour CCS [here](#classes-syntax-class-connection-structure).

 ---